OpenBMB/AgentVerse/README.md

 - [2023/6/5] We are thrilled to present an array of [demos](#-simple-demo-video), including [NLP Classroom](#nlp-classroom), [Prisoner Dilemma](#prisoner-dilemma), [Software Design](#software-design), [Database Administrator](#database-administrator-dba), and a simple [H5 Pokemon Game](#pokemon) that enables the interaction with the characters in Pokemon!
 Try out these demos and have fun!
 - [2023/5/1] 🚀 [AgentVerse](https://github.com/OpenBMB/AgentVerse) is officially launched!

-## 🌟 Join Us!
-AgentVerse is on a mission to revolutionize the multi-agent environment for large language models, and we're eagerly looking for passionate collaborators to join us on this exciting journey.

-### How Can You Contribute?
-- **Code Development**: If you're an engineer, help us refine, optimize, and expand the current framework.
-We're always looking for talented developers to enhance our existing features and develop new modules.

-- **Documentation and Tutorials**: If you have a knack for writing, help us improve our documentation, create tutorials, or write blog posts to make AgentVerse more accessible to the broader community.

-- **Application Exploration**: If you're intrigued by multi-agent applications and are eager to experiment using AgentVerse, we'd be thrilled to support your journey and see what you create!

-- **Feedback and Suggestions**: Use AgentVerse and provide us with feedback.
-Your insights can lead to potential improvements and ensure that our framework remains top-notch.

-Also, if you're passionate about advancing the frontiers of multi-agent applications and are eager to dive deeper into research, we invite you to join AgentVerse team.
-Please reach out [AgentVerse Team](agentverse2@gmail.com) and CC to [chenweize1998@gmail.com](chenweize1998@gmail.com) and [yushengsu.thu@gmail.com](yushengsu.thu@gmail.com).
-We're keen to welcome motivated individuals like you to our team!

-👉Also, check our Discord: https://discord.gg/cnutfCtC.

 ## 🗓 Coming Soon
 - [x] Code release of our [paper](https://arxiv.org/abs/2308.10848)